n0shake/Public-APIs/README.md

 - [NewsAPI](https://newsapi.org/) - 70+ news sources and their headlines, one API.
 - [NewsCatcherAPI](https://newscatcherapi.com/news-api) - News API to find news articles by any topic, country, language, website or keyword. 💸
 - [The Guardian](http://open-platform.theguardian.com/) - Access a huge range of content from The Guardian.
+- [Gnews](https://news.google.com/) - This Api Provide ShortHand news and extra endpoints with subscription.

 ### Natural Language Processing